Precious Metals

 A precious metals IRA is an IRA account that holds precious metals coins or bars.
 It is exactly like any other IRA in every other respect, and is subject to the same rules and regulations as any other IRA.

 The assets in your precious metals IRA accrue gains tax-free, just like with any other IRA account.
-And you only pay taxes when it comes time to take a distribution.
+And you only pay taxes when it comes time to take a distribution or, if you set up a Roth precious metals IRA, your qualified distributions are made tax-free.

 Which Safe Haven Is Right for You?

 If you decide that a precious metals IRA is the safe haven for you and your hard-earned wealth, Goldco’s representatives are ready to help you.
-With over $1 billion in precious metals placements, Goldco has the expertise available to help you protect yourself with precious metals, and a reputation for customer service that is unmatched in the industry.
+With over $3 billion in precious metals placements, Goldco has the expertise available to help you safeguard your financial well-being with precious metals, and a reputation for outstanding customer service.

-Don’t let the assets you’ve worked hard for years to accumulate lose value during a recession.
-Call Goldco today and start taking the first steps toward protecting your investments with gold and silver.
+When the next recession comes, don’t ignore the assets you’ve worked years to accumulate.
+Call Goldco today and start taking the first steps toward safeguarding your assets with gold and silver.

 Goldco 2025 Guide to Gold and Silver